tsahota/NMproject/README.md

 library(NMproject)
 ```

-The global installation of NMproject can now change over time, but code depending on NMproject in this TidyProject will never break.
+The global installation of NMproject can now change over time, but code depending on NMproject in this tidyproject will never break.

 Have a look at built in code library, type: